toarnabtrainer/Oracle_Notes/Join_Operations.md

 <pre>
 -- 1. Equi Join
--- A join which contains an equal to '=' operator in the joins condition. select * from employee e, department d where e.deptno = d.deptno;
+-- A join which contains an equal to '=' operator in the join condition. select * from employee e, department d where e.deptno = d.deptno;
 </pre>